 One our favorite spots on Bainbridge Island is Rockaway Beach (map).
 It’s about five miles from Winslow, so it’s best to visit this beach park by car or bike.
 While the park is small (.5 acres), the view is incredible.
 Not only can you see the entire Seattle skyline, you also have a great view of the Cascade Mountains, and you can watch the ferries go back and forth from the island.
 During low tide, there is also great marine life.

 A Bainbridge Island day trip is a great date idea.
 It’s not only beautiful, but it’s also relaxing.
 We promise you’ll have fun visiting, whether you spend the entire day, the afternoon, or just the evening.
 Where the day/night takes you after that — we don’t want to hear about it.

 Have you ever done a Bainbridge Island day trip?
 Where did you stop along the way?
 We’d love to hear from you!
-Please leave a comment below or connect with us on Twitter, Facebook, and Google+.
-Don’t forget to check out Seattle Bloggers for other It’s a Date! ideas and so much more!
+Please leave a comment below or connect with us on Twitter, Facebook, and Instagram.
+Don’t forget to check out Seattle Bloggers for other It’s a Date! ideas, fantastic weekend getaways, and so much more!

 It’s a Date!
 Take a Walk Around Fremont